arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-5.md

 Assert.Equal(741, steps.Distinct().Length());
 ```

-Just like with the IO Monad, our client code *knows* from the type-system that there is a side effect, but *does nothing* in particular to deal with it other than using the monadic `Bind`.
+Just like with the IO Monad, our client code *knows* from the type-system that there is an extra-computation, but *does nothing* in particular to deal with it other than using the monadic `Bind`.

 ## Implementing the monad